 Ookpik, the Winter Carnival’s mythical owl mascot, has been the Carnival’s mascot ever since 1970.
 He has appeared on every Winter Carnival button since then.
 Additionally, Ookpik can be found dropping the opening puck at various games at the Elementary School Hockey Tournament, visiting elementary schools in connection with the Elementary School Colouring Contest and cavorting around the Mill Pond throughout the Winter Carnival weekend.

 Fun Fact #3

-The Richmond Hill Winter Carnival Elementary School Hockey Tournament , which runs for two weeks before the Carnival weekend, has held the Junior and Senior finals on the Mill Pond on the Saturday of Carnival every year that Mother Nature gives us enough ice.
-This year, there are 12 Junior teams (Grades 4 – 6) and 11 Senior Teams (Grades 7 – 8).
+The Richmond Hill Winter Carnival Elementary School Hockey Tournament , which runs for two weeks before the Carnival weekend, has held the Junior and Senior Finals on the Mill Pond on the Saturday of Carnival every year that Mother Nature gives us enough ice.
+In 2018, we switched to having the Semi-Finals and Finals held in arenas right before Carnival, with medals presented on Carnival Saturday.
 Some of the participants in this year’s Tournament have parents who played in the Tournament when they were in elementary school!

 Fun Fact #4

 The Sunday morning World Famous Winter Carnival Pancake Breakfast attracts almost 1000 hardy souls to the Main Tent every year … that’s a lot of pancakes cooked up by the Richmond Hill Progress Club every year.
 Some of the grandparents who now attend the Pancake Breakfast starting coming when their own children were just toddlers… those pancakes must be something else!